Native Video Ad

 isPlaying

-Returns whether the video is currently playing.
+Indicates whether the ad video is currently playing.

 GFPVideoController *videoController = nativeAd.mediaData.videoController;